Are you robbing your team of the chance to self-organize by being “helpful”?

 (By the way, I just had my wife proofread this post, and she informed me she doesn't want to wash my shirts for the certified scrum master course I'm teaching tomorrow.
 Thanks everyone.
 Thanks.)

 Find this article helpful?
-Get tips like this delivered to your inbox from http://weisbart.com/subscribe/
+Get tips like this delivered to your inbox from http://weisbart.local/subscribe/

 Speaking Engagements